How To Drill Your Own Water Well

 As I mentioned in the video, the most interesting things I have experienced in posting this website are the enhancements and improvements that YOU, the viewers and users of this site have submitted.
 I figured out a few improvements to the Brady Well Kit early on and I managed to drill a functional well after several tries and that is why I posted the site.
 And then - users started writing me and showing me things they had discovered!
 At this point, I can safely say that most of the techniques presented here are not mine.
 They are yours!
 I hope they help you.
 I hope that if you discover an improvement or an enhancement that you will send it to me so I can post it for others to use.

-The links below describe the steps in detail.
+The links above describe the steps in detail.
 You can pick and choose what subjects to review by clicking on menu items or, if you want to be sure and hit every page, simply click on the "Next:" link at the bottom of each page.